keithbuhler/keithbuhler.github.io/blog.md

 comments: false
 ---

-Welcome to the Buhler Report: Philosophy talk about timeless wisdom and current events, with a dash of humor.
+<p style="center"> Philosophy talk about timeless wisdom and current events, with a dash of humor.</p>

 <hr>